typealiased/mockingbird/README.md

 ## Setup

-Use the CLI to configure a test target, listing all source targets that should generate mocks before each build.
-Below, mock types will be generated for the `Bird` app target and the `BirdManagers` framework target, which can then be used in `BirdTests`.
+Use the CLI to configure a test target, listing all source targets that should be mocked.

 ```bash
 $ mockingbird install \